Surf the dark web like a pro while knowing your connection is secure.

 DuckDuckGo has nothing to do with the dark web.
 It’s a privacy browser that doesn’t contain various trackers and cookies that monitor your online activities.
 Your browsing isn’t entirely anonymous on DuckDuckGo, though, as websites and third parties can still track your IP address.
 Use CyberGhost VPN to encrypt your connection and hide your real IP if you want to be anonymous while using DuckDuckGo.

 The only recommended browser for accessing the dark web is The Onion Router (Tor) browser.
 That’s because Tor is the only browser that can connect to the hidden .onion sites that make up the dark web.

 Use CyberGhost VPN when you visit the dark web to protect your connection and privacy from hackers, the authorities, and your ISP.
 Reach out to our 24/7 customer support to find out more about how a VPN keeps you anonymous on the dark web.

 A free VPN will sell your personal information and browsing data to make money.
 If you access the dark web using a free VPN, you’re putting your anonymity at risk.
 Free VPNs also limit your speeds considerably, which will be frustrating on the dark web since it’s already slowed down with Tor.
 CyberGhost VPN uses secure RAM-only servers, doesn’t collect your data, and offers incredibly fast speeds.
 Try it out with our 45-day money-back guarantee to see for yourself.

-With 9079 servers in 91 countries, we give you blazing-fast speeds and unlimited bandwidth.
+With a first-class fleet of servers in 98 countries, we give you blazing-fast speeds and unlimited bandwidth.
 No more buffering, ISP throttling, or proxy errors with our VPN connection.

 This deal offers the biggest savings and is fully refundable for 45 days!